anudit/themis/README.md

 # Themis ⚖
-Enabling Purchasing Power Parity on Ethereum to allow for more equitable and dynamic pricing of products.
+An oracle enabling Purchasing Power Parity on Ethereum to allow for more equitable and dynamic pricing of products.

 ## Details